NibiriTheMan/ion.lua/README.md

 # ion.lua

-A JSON inspired compact data storage format designed for lua purposes.
+A JSON inspired compact data storage format designed for Lua purposes.
 This module's name is stylised as "ion", in all lowercase.

 ## LICENSE